When is the best time to start

 Payment is billed in advance for the first two tutoring sessions.
 After

-time.
-You will only be billed for the
+will be billed in

 What if I need more information?